JoJo Siwa: 2025–present: Celebrity Big Brother and second rebrand

+In April 2025, Siwa was a contestant on the 24th series of the British reality television show Celebrity Big Brother and left the house in third place.

 In July 2025, Siwa released a cover of "Bette Davis Eyes" (originally by Jackie DeShannon and popularized by Kim Carnes, the arrangement of the latter version of whom Siwa's is based on) on Instagram and TikTok.
-Simultaneously, Siwa debuted a new "traditional" appearance in the cover's music video, wearing a blonde wig, a pearl necklace, and a blue crop top.
-The cover received harsh criticism for Siwa's vocals, which were perceived as heavily Autotuned to compensate for the poor quality.
+In the accompanying video, she appeared in a vintage-inspired look referencing Bette Davis, including a blonde wig, pearl necklace, and blue crop top.

+In October 2025, Siwa embarked on the Infinity Heart Tour, performing across the United Kingdom and Europe.
+Later that month, Siwa received the Humanitarian Award at the Dancers Against Cancer (DAC) Gala of the Stars in recognition of her decade-long philanthropic work with the organisation.

 Personal life

 Siwa was in a relationship with TikTok star Mark Bontempo from August to November 2020.
 Siwa came out as being part of the LGBTQ+ community on social media in January 2021, initially declining to label her sexuality.
-Later, she said she is pansexual, and a few months later shared that she was not attracted to men, and identified as lesbian.
-During her time on Celebrity Big Brother in 2025, in a conversation with Danny Beard, Siwa said she had begun to identify as queer rather than lesbian, saying "fuck the 'L', I'm going to the 'Q. She further disclosed she used any/all pronouns, indicating she identifies as non-binary, having previously talked about her gender-identity search on Raven-Symoné's podcast.
-Siwa stated she felt "pressure" to identify as a lesbian earlier in her career.
-As of July 2025, Siwa is reportedly identified as bisexual.
+She later identified as pansexual, and subsequently as lesbian.
+During her time on Celebrity Big Brother in 2025, Siwa said she had begun to identify as queer rather than lesbian.
+In an April 2026 interview, Siwa further clarified that both pansexual and queer remained accurate labels for her sexuality.

 Siwa had an on-and-off relationship with Kylie Prew from February 2021 to June 2022.
-She also dated social media content creator Avery Cyrus from August to December 2022, dancer Dakayla Wilson from August to November 2024 and non-binary Australian influencer/actor Kath Ebbs from January to April 2025.
-Siwa met English television personality Chris Hughes on Celebrity Big Brother in April 2025, and by that June, described their relationship as "not platonic any more".
-Responding to confusion regarding Siwa's sexuality, Hughes commented "[Siwa] is bisexual.
-She's not now straight just because she's with me."
+She also dated social media content creator Avery Cyrus from August to December 2022, dancer Dakayla Wilson from August to November 2024, and non-binary Australian influencer and actor Kath Ebbs from January to April 2025.

+Siwa met English television personality Chris Hughes on Celebrity Big Brother in April 2025.
+In June 2025, she confirmed that they had begun a romantic relationship.